KDE/digikam-doc/setup_application/collections_settings.rst

 .. warning::

-    digiKam do not support virtual placeholder folders as OneDrive or GoogleDrive within the image collection specified in setup.
+    digiKam does not support virtual placeholder folders as OneDrive or GoogleDrive within the image collection specified in setup.

 .. _ignored_directories: